 The newly-unemployed may find themselves having to give up their homes if they’re unable to pay off their mortgage.
 Downsizing homes is common during a recession.
 Both my parents were retrenched in the 2008 recession, and we sold the family home to move to a smaller place.

 Meanwhile, investors tend to lose confidence in blue chip listed companies during a recession, especially those who are visibly hit.
-Therefore, the stock market usually declines into a bear market, with share prices drooping as people let go of their stocks
+Therefore, the stock market usually declines into a bear market, with share prices dropping as people let go of their stocks

 Is there any silver lining to a recession?